DrRav/DrRav.github.io/README.md

 <!--What wasn't clear was the distinction from working on GitHub and working your own computer.
 Why do I need to go to my own computer to make a website?-->

 <!--Not sure if my html will interpreted simply as text. -->
 <p>Let's try a paragraph and some CSS.
-If this is red then the CSS didn't implement</p>
+If this is not red then the CSS didn't implement</p>
 <ol>
     <li>looks like</li>
     <li>html works but not </li>